harukam122/harukam122/README.md

 ## 👀 About Me

-🎓 I'm Haruka Masamura, a rising junior at Brown University studying computer science (and maybe visual art)!
+🎓 I'm a rising junior at Brown University studying computer science (and maybe visual art)

 💻 I love working on frontend dev (and at times backend too!), and I'm currently working as a Software Engineer Intern at PlayStation at the Tokyo office.